Itay-Niv/Multi-Detector-Ensemble-approach-for-Instance-Segmentation-of-Neuronal-Cells-MDECellMask/README.md

 ├───── ann_coco_sartorius_val_95_5
 └───── ann_coco_semi
 ```
-6) Download or clone this github folde, and place the data folder inside.
+6) Download or clone this github folder, and place the data folder in it.

 ## Notes (before training):
 1) Our soloution use 4 detection models, and 1 segmentation model to train seperately in different jupyter notebooks.